Arithmetic Types in C++

 If precise width is demanded, there are fixed width integer types at our disposal:

-: exactly 8-bit unsigned integer- … and so on, up to
+int8_t: exactly 8-bit signed integeruint8_t: exactly 8-bit unsigned integer- … and so on, up to

-Aside from width precision, these types are more coherant when it comes to naming/spelling.
-You don’t need to worry about long
+Aside from width precision, these types are more coherent when it comes to naming/spelling.
+You don’t need to worry about long or short or char or the order thereof.

-long signed long
+long signed longis legal

 - This matters, because in the future if there’s only

-for pulling in the standard library, you need tostd::
+import std;for pulling in the standard library, you need tostd::prefix to find these types

 That’s the whole point of these integer types: platform-independent access to fixed width integers.